 But what is nobler than the unpractical spirit?
 The soul is sustained by the regard for that which transcends all immediate purposes.
 The sense of the transcendent is the heart of culture, the very essence of humanity.
 A civilization that is devoted exclusively to the utilitarian is at bottom not different from barbarism.
 The world is sustained by unworldliness.

-It is in fact the unnecessary that, in the end, we need the most.
+So it would seem that it is in fact the unnecessary that, finally, we need the most.

 Heschel’s quotes stand for themselves, and perhaps one can see how they have enormous bearing on so much of what goes on in our lives.